henryle-n/Global-Satellite-Launches/README.md

 # The Era of Global Communications and Surveillance

 ## 1. Background
-Have you ever wondered how people can call each other from anywhere in the world at any time?
+Have you ever wondered how people can call each other anywhere anytime?

-Or, have you ever wondered why our phone is so smart that it knows our location and gives us direction to wherever we want to go, or may be how the pilots know where to fly too?
-Well...
-There is no landmark up there in the air.
+Or, have you ever wondered why our phone is so smart that it knows our location and gives us direction to wherever we want to go, or may be how pilots know where to fly to?

 Thanks to 2,666 Satellites that are currently orbiting Earth 24/7, all of those are made possible.
-In this project, the team of three, led by ****Henry** Le**, with team members of **Ekin Kaplan** and **O.J.
+In this project, the team of three, led by **Henry Le**, with team members of **Ekin Kaplan** and **O.J.
 Ndebbio** explored and analyzed the dataset of Satellite Launches from 1974 - 2020 (46 years).

 <u>What we'd love to explore: </u>